 App store optimization isn’t limited to keyword-stuffing your headline and hoping the app store ranks you above the competition.
 It’s much, much, much more than that.

-App makers may spend all their time and energy on the look and feel of their app and neglect the product shots in the app store—they simply take screenshots of the app and hope that people will figure out what they’re looking at.
+Mobile app developers may spend all their time and energy on the look and feel of their app and neglect the product shots in the app store—they simply take screenshots of the app and hope that people will figure out what they’re looking at.

 That’s far from ideal!